smtxdev/docker-compose-php-stack/README.md

 ```
 composer init # if you not have a composer.json
 composer config repositories.repo-name vcs https://github.com/smtxdev/docker-compose-php-stack.git
+# Add `scripts` and `extra` infos as mentioned below then execute:
 composer require smtxdev/docker-compose-php-stack:dev-master
 ```

-Remove from all *.sample files in the config-folder the suffix `.sample`.

-Add these lines to define the install-location of this package (highly recommend otherwise this package will be installed into `vendor` and you don't want your docker stack in the `vendor` folder):
+Add these lines to your root composer.json to define the install-location of this package (otherwise this package will not work correctly).
+Composer will install everything to the `vendor` folder.
+The following post-install-script (post-autoload-dump) will copy all files to your desired location.
+You can install and update this package normaly like every other package but do not use this package from the `vendor` folder.
+Only from the directory you configured in `docker-install-dir`.

 ```
+"scripts": {
+    "post-autoload-dump": [
+        "SmtXDev\\DockerComposePhpStack\\Installer::install"
+    ]
+},
 "extra": {
-    "installer-types": ["project"],
-    "installer-paths": {
-        "./docker/": ["smtxdev/docker-compose-php-stack"]
-    }
+    "docker-install-dir": "./docker"
 }
 ```